oray-byte/oray-byte/README.md

 My love for all-things technology began to bloom when I was thirteen years old when I received my first PC.
 I would break computers and put them back together to just break them again.
 After some time, I got interested in how applications and games ran, so history repeated itself.
 I would program things that would end up breaking the computer and spent time trying to fix them; I had to do a lot of reinstallations.
 I decided to make programming my career path in highschool, using my spare time to learn programming languages and concepts.
 Embarrassingly, I wanted to learn because I wanted to become a "master hacker."
 Although that is no longer my ambition (and I never created any malware), I am grateful my misguided ambition set me down this path.

+I have privated all the projects I have done in school to prevent current students from potentially searching GitHub for solutions to their programming assignments.
+If for any reason you are interested in seeing them, please email me.
+If you are a recruiter or the person performing a job interview on me, just ask me.
+Thank you.

 ## Goals
 - Obtain a Master's Degree in computer science.
 - Create an online community where individual developers can meet, team together, brainstorm, and bring those ideas to life.
 A community that fosters creativeness, innovation, and cooperation among developers.